Skip to content

 Crate Layout

-• nitro_repo/: main binary crate.
-Hosts HTTP server (Axum), repository dispatch, authentication, OpenAPI, metrics.
+• nitro_repo/: main server binary (Axum) and CLI.
+Hosts HTTP server, repository dispatch, authentication, OpenAPI, metrics, search, and background tasks.

 • crates/core: shared domain types (database entities, repository metadata, project models, security utilities).